SimonCW/ollama-rag-rs/DESIGN_DOC.md

 * I need a way to embed the prompt in the Rust application
 * Easiest would be Ollama but it doesn't support good embedding models yet ([GH issue for enhancement](https://github.com/jmorganca/ollama/issues/327))
 * Via ONNX: https://github.com/Anush008/fastembed-rs
 * Via Candle: https://github.com/huggingface/text-embeddings-inference .
 This looks super nice and supports many models.
 However, it is meant to run as a separate service and doesn't have a client library in Rust.
-Also, its default mode is running it via the huggingface model hub and servers ...
+Also, its default mode is running it via the huggingface model hub and servers.
+However, this could also be super cool.
+If the server is efficient and maybe even supports fine-tuned embedding models, this could be a super general solution to deploy for many different projects.
+For local "on-my-laptop" solutions I'm hesitant of using sth. like this though ...

 **Both via ONNX:**
 * Probably quite a bit of work but it might be best to create embeddings in Python pipeline via the sentence transformers library and then export the model to ONNX and use that in the Rust App